Finding True North with Heatmaps

 So there you have it.
 Heatmaps are generating new analytics and adding a depth of understanding to some things marketers already knew.
 Don’t be the navigator who stuffs a mangled map into the glove box and ends up taking “the long way” to the analytics party.
 Take the direct route to measuring B2B marketing performance by adding heatmaps to your analytics tool belt.

 Find out what is making visitors leave your website by seeing how users click and scroll through your website.
 Pricing starts at $9 with a Free 30-day trial.

 Helps you understand your visitors by letting you record website visitors and see website heatmaps showing where they click, scroll and even pay attention.
 Mouseflow does offer a minimal free plan.
 All other plans start at $19 and come with a 30-day money back guarantee.

 Their Comprehensive Heatmap Suite lets you optimize your website’s conversion rates and usability by visualizing your visitors’ every mouse move, click, and scroll.

 Lets you see exactly how your visitors interact with your website.
 With one click, you can watch as they type text, scroll pages, read text, click links, and navigate your site.
 They will even record a bunch of sessions automatically so you can replay them at a convenient time.
 Monthly prices start at $10 with a free 7-day trial.

-Offers a suite of free tools that can be used to grow your website’s traffic.
-The SumoMe tools are easy to install and work on any website.
+Offers a suite of tools that can be used to grow your website’s traffic.
+Plerdy offers a 14-day free trial, and then free and paid options after that.

 Provides a visual heatmap of clicks on a HTML page, showing hot and cold click zones.
 ClickHeat is an OpenSource software, released under GNU general public license, and free of charge.